Texas Down Payment Assistance

 Texas DPA at a glance

-Billions Have Already Helped Texans Buy.
+Billions Have Been Used to Help Texans Buy Homes.
 Most Buyers Don’t Realize They May Qualify.

 9,554 Texas families helped by TSAHC